TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

 Process traceability is a PLC placeholder for accessing the production data repository.
 This object points to the same traceability repository as the `ProcessData` of any controlled unit.

-# Controlled unit x_tempalte_xs
+# Controlled unit templates
-Controlled unit `CU00X` is a x_tempalte_x from which other controlled units can derive.
+Controlled unit `CU00X` is a template from which other controlled units can derive.
-`CU00X` folder contains a x_tempalte_x from which any controlled unit can be scaffolded.
+`CU00X` folder contains a template from which any controlled unit can be scaffolded.
 There is PowerShell script `Create-Controlled-Unit` located in the root of the solution directory for this purpose.

 ~~~
 .\Create-Controlled-Unit.ps1 NEWCU